airportyh/jsconf13notes/down_the_rabbit_hole_chasing_bugs_from_the_browser_to_the_backend_brandon_dimcheff.md

-Down the rabbit hole: Chasing bugs from the browser to the backend - Brandon - Dim
+Down the rabbit hole: Chasing bugs from the browser to the backend - Brandon Dimcheff
 ==================================================================================

 (missed first 7 minutes)